Middle Marle Close

 On the other hand, Marl was also an ancient term used to describe human waste and remote areas of sunken ground were used as a dumping ground and designated as 'marl pits'.

-Originally part of the great Medieval West Field of Kingston Manor, Marle Close had been a very long, thin field running south from a field access track called Lower Larkhill Lane that would become today's Stiby Road.
+Originally part of the great medieval West Field of Kingston Manor, Marle Close had been a very long, thin field running south from a field access track called Lower Larkhill Lane that would become today's Stiby Road.
 By the time of the 1846 Tithe Apportionment Marle Close had been split into two fields; Higher Marle Close (Parcel 1440) and Middle Marle Close (Parcel 1440a).

 The 1846 Tithe Apportionment noted Middle Marle Close as 3a 3r 36p and used as meadow.
 The Apportionment noted that the owner was John Moody and the tenant was John Turner (who were also the owner and occupier of Higher Marle Close).